Guide To Munich's Opulent Nymphenburg Palace

-At the grand Nymphenburg Palace in Munich, swans glide, nymphs dance on Rococo ceilings, and thematic follies dot the lavish park.
+At Nymphenburg, swans glide, nymphs dance on Rococo ceilings, and thematic follies dot the lavish park.
 Nymphenburg Palace is a must see site in Munich.
-It's the perfect way to get off the beaten Marienplatz and take a royal stroll in a beautiful oasis outside the city.
+It's German Rococo at its best.
+You can get off the beaten Marienplatz and take a royal stroll in a beautiful oasis outside the city.

 The 17th century Schloss Nymphenburg is one of Munich's top sights and one of Europe's largest palaces.
 The grand and lavish palace has witnessed history — a 7 year old Mozart concert, an aged King Ludwig cavorting with femme fatale Lola Montez, and the birth of Mad King Ludwig II.